juanmaguitar/javascript-notes/markdown-en/1-clear-ideas/README.md

 <sub>[https://github.com/ericdouglas/ES6-Learning](https://github.com/ericdouglas/ES6-Learning)</sub>
 <sub>[http://es6rocks.com/](http://es6rocks.com/)</sub>
 <sub>[http://code.tutsplus.com/articles/use-ecmascript-6-today--net-31582](http://code.tutsplus.com/articles/use-ecmascript-6-today--net-31582)</sub>

+This last version adds to the language a lot of [sugar syntax and new features](http://caspervonb.com/javascript/an-overview-of-javascript-in-2015-ecmascript-6/)

 Although we can give support of some of this features not supported in browsers by using the proper [shim](https://github.com/paulmillr/es6-shim/)